OcarCampos/YtuAI/documentation/Configuration.md

 ## Auto-Mob and Auto-Combo Settings

--   **`AttackSkillReserveSP`**: The amount of SP to reserve.
-The homunculus will not use attack skills if its SP falls below this value.
 -   **`AutoMobMode`**: Controls how the homunculus mobs monsters. `0` disables it, `1` mobs for the owner, and `2` mobs for itself.
 -   **`AutoMobCount`**: The number of monsters that need to be present before the homunculus starts mobbing.
 -   **`AutoComboMode`**: If set to `1`, enables the use of combo skills.